 Dunnarts are found all over Australia, from the tip of Cape York to Tasmania, from the east coast to south-west WA (unusually the Kimberley has very few dunnarts).

 The Fat-tailed Dunnart has the widest distribution – it’s found across most of inland southern Australia.
 Other species, like the nationally endangered Sandhill Dunnart, have a far smaller range – this particular species is only found across less than 500 km2 in three widely-separated populations in the Great Victoria Desert in SA and WA and on the Eyre Peninsula.

 Like mulgaras, dunnarts don’t need to drink at all – they get the water they need from their prey!

-While 12 of the 19 dunnart species are considered ‘of least concern’ (this is a good conservation status to have), many species have suffered a decline in their distribution.
-Four species – Chestnut, Kakadu, Julia Creek and White-footed (south-east mainland) – are considered Near Threatened, Butler's Dunnart and the Sandhill Dunnart are Vulnerable, and the Kangaroo Island Dunnart is Critically Endangered according to the Mammal Action Plan 2012.
+While most of the 19 dunnart species are considered ‘of least concern’ (this is a good conservation status to have), many species have suffered a decline in their distribution.
+The Kakadu and Julia Creek Dunnarts are considered Near Threatened, Butler's Dunnart and the Sandhill Dunnart are Vulnerable, and the Kangaroo Island Dunnart is Critically Endangered according to the International Union for the Conservation of Nature (IUCN).
 Many others are regionally threatened: the Stripe-faced Dunnart, for instance, is considered vulnerable in NSW.

 Dunnarts breed in spring and nest above ground.
 The Stripe-faced Dunnart has the shortest gestation of any mammal – only 11 days.

 Depending on the species, they have litters of 5 to 10 joeys (young).
 When born, joeys are smaller than a grain of rice!

 Like other dasyurids, they have a fold of skin on the stomach instead of a fully formed pouch.
 Here the tiny joeys drink from their mother’s nipples for a month before they’re suckled in the nest for another month.